 Promoting Research at the Graduate Level

-Universities and Centers of Excellence across the country and asked them to submit a research "White Paper" on scientific topics of interest and importance.
+Commencing in January 2008, the Foundation reached out to selected Universities and Centers of Excellence across the country and asked them to submit a research "White Paper" on scientific topics of interest and importance.
 The research proposals were to include the use of graduate and/or undergraduate student assistance.
 The resulting proposals were reviewed based on scientific approach, educational potential and budgetary realism.
 The campuses and laboratories were visited and then a Selection Committee awarded the block-gifts.
-7 schools were awarded funding for their research for the 2008-2009 year, 14 schools in 2009-2010, 17 schools in 2010-2011, 19 were awarded funding for their research for the 2011-2012 year and 21 in 2012-2013, 2013-2014, and 2014-2015.
-Seventeen schools were awarded funding for 2015-2016.
-In 2016-2017 fifteen schools were awarded funding.
+In our initial year of the Block-Gift Program, 2008-2009, seven schools were awarded funding for their research.
+We have supported as many as 21 schools in a single year.
+Twelve programs at ten different universities throughout the world were awarded funding in 2020-2021.

 The II-VI Foundation is focused on educating the next generation of engineers, scientists and mathematicians.
 All Block-Gift programs must have the students and student education as its’ primary focus.

 Please note: Proposals are accepted on an invitation only basis.
 Please see the "Procedure to Be Considered for a Block-Gift Invitation" document attached below for guidelines.
 If you would like further information on the invitation process please write to firstname.lastname@example.org.

 Professors Lisa Porter and Robert Davis, Carnegie Mellon University, Fundamental Research on Gallium-Oxide Epitaxial Films: Investigation of Polymorphs for High Efficiency Power Electronics

 Professor Tsunenobu Kimoto, Kyoto University, Japan, Reduction of C-related Defects near SiO2/SiC Interface and Modeling of MOSFET Characteristics